immagobackto505/evaluation-pipeline/README.md

 ## Data format

-Place a `Dataset.csv` in the repo root with at least these columns:
+Place a `Thai_Chinese_Dataset.csv` in the repo root with at least these columns:

 | column        | description                                  |
 | ------------- | -------------------------------------------- |